Osmia bicornis: Developmental cycle

 Although these bees may be seen into late June, they are most active during the spring and early summer.
 Each year, one generation of bees is formed, making an appearance during the spring.
 About one week after eggs are laid in the brood cells, the eggs hatch and larvae develop through the summer.
 The larvae then enter the pupal stage upon spinning cocoons, in which the anterior collar, nipple area, and outer meshwork of the cocoon are spun simultaneously.
 The adults then hibernate through the winter in the cocoons and finally emerge as mature bees in the spring.
 The eggs hatch after about one week; the larvae start spinning a cocoon about one month after hatching.
-The bees become adults in fall, but stay quiescent until next spring.
+The bees become adults in the fall, but stay quiescent until next spring.

 During cocoon formation, the larva uses saliva to encompass the faecal material and cell.
 The anterior part of the cocoon is composed of a domed collar and a central, domed nipple region, and the larva weaves salivary "silk" threads in a circular pattern in this region.
-The larva also uses its digestive contents to form smears on the cocoon, leading to hardening of the cocoon and a colour change to a dark, red-brown.
+The larva also uses its digestive contents to form smears on the cocoon, leading to the hardening of the cocoon and a colour change to a dark, red-brown.
 In this stage, in which the organism becomes classified as an imago, the metabolic rate of the imago declines because it must have enough food to survive the winter.
 Both the imago's body weight and fat body weight decrease.

 Male larvae are placed in front of the females within the nest, allowing the males to emerge first in the spring.
 Specifically, female eggs are laid in inner brood cells, while male eggs are laid in the outer brood cells.
 Upon emergence, females fly around for about eight weeks.
 These bees store mostly pollen moistened with a small amount of nectar, which is eaten by the larvae during the summer before they rest through the winter in a cocoon.